Looking Forward To Olympic Open Water Swimming In 2028 And BeyondCourtesy of WOWSA, Los Angeles, California.

 At the 2016 Rio Olympics, the course returned to a 4-loop course, but the rectangle became another geometric course to fit the situation in Copacabana Beach in Rio de Janeiro.

-But the 2020 Tokyo Olympics in Odaiba Marine Park in Tokyo Bay will see a return to the original standard of 4 loops of 2.5 km in a flat-water course.
+But the 2020 Tokyo Olympics in Odaiba Marine Park in Tokyo Bay will see a return to the original standard of 4 loops of 2.5 km in a flat-water, very warm-water (and polluted) course.

 But what of the 2024 Paris Olympic Games in the Seine River [that will start near the Eiffel Tower] or at the 2028 Los Angeles Olympic Games?